 In Kyoto, the light was failing me, or maybe it was the other way around.

 It was day six of my assignment, and I had nothing.
 I’d walked the old capital for hours, camera in hand, trying to capture the spirit of old Japan.
-I’d shot hundreds of frames – rickshaws, temples, autumn trees – but all of them felt lifeless.
+I’d shot hundreds of frames, rickshaws, temples, autumn trees, but all of them felt lifeless.
 I kept pressing the shutter anyway, hoping to salvage the day.

-The critic in my head grew louder with each missed shot: Who do you think you are?
+The critic in my head grew louder with each missed shot.
+Who do you think you are?
 They actually paid you to come here?
 You’re going to disappoint everyone.

 It was my first travel photography assignment, something I’d dreamt of doing for years.
-But now the images I’d imagined making were turning into a different kind of story: me coming home with insipid photos, my sponsors furious, my credibility dissolving.
+But now the images I’d imagined making were turning into a different kind of image: me coming home with insipid photos, my sponsors furious, my credibility dissolving.

 Maybe I shouldn’t have tried at all.

 I’d always been someone who’d stayed close to what I was already good at.
 Things that came easily, that let me feel smart from the start.
-Growing up, I’d absorbed the idea that talent was a birthright: you either had it or you didn’t.
+Growing up, I’d absorbed the idea that talent was a birthright.
+You either had it or you didn’t.

 Psychologist Carol Dweck calls this the “fixed mindset”: a belief that abilities are fixed and failure sets one’s boundaries.
-But she also describes something else: the “growth mindset”, the idea that abilities can be expanded and failure wasn’t a verdict, but a lesson.
+But she also describes something else: the “growth mindset”, the idea that abilities can be expanded.
+That failure isn’t a verdict, but a lesson.

 At the beginning, it seemed to confirm that I was, indeed, hopelessly untalented.
 My photos came back from the printer blurry, underexposed, and boring.